orblivion/desert-atlas/README.md

 Desert Atlas is a general purpose, fully self-hosted map app for the Sandstorm platform (see [What is Sandstorm?](#what-is-sandstorm) below), based on OpenStreetMap.
 All map data is stored on your own server; you choose the regions you want.
 The goal is to provide the basic functionality of Google Maps while respecting privacy.

-You can check out a live demo [here](https://apps.sandstorm.io/app/e5eaqnrqfrhgax1awtgw9uqayg42kcen2gkpynjs3j5mww7w3rp0?experimental=true) or install it on your Sandstorm instance, but keep in mind that it's still an "experimental" app.
+You can check out a live demo [here](https://apps.sandstorm.io/app/e5eaqnrqfrhgax1awtgw9uqayg42kcen2gkpynjs3j5mww7w3rp0) or install it on your Sandstorm instance.

 ![Screenshot](.sandstorm/metadata/screenshots/screenshot-1.png)